nurzhanzhanuzak/eventsourcing/docs/topics/examples/aggregate8.rst

 Aggregate 8 - Pydantic with declarative syntax
 ==============================================

-This example shows another variation of the ``Dog`` aggregate class used in the tutorial and module docs.
+This example shows how to use Pydantic with the library's declarative syntax.

-Similar to :doc:`example 1  </topics/examples/aggregate1>`, the aggregate is expressed
+Similar to :doc:`example 1  </topics/examples/aggregate1>`, aggregates are expressed
 using the library's declarative syntax.
-And similar to :doc:`example 7  </topics/examples/aggregate7>`, the model events are defined using Pydantic.

-The application class in this example uses the persistence classes ``PydanticMapper`` and ``OrjsonTranscoder`` from :doc:`example 7  </topics/examples/aggregate7>`.
-Pydantic is responsible for converting domain model objects to object types that orjson can serialise, and for reconstructing model objects from JSON objects that have been deserialised by orjson.
-The application class also uses the custom ``Snapshot`` class, which also is defined as a Pydantic model.

-One advantage of using Pydantic here is that any custom value objects will be automatically reconstructed without needing to define the transcoding classes that would be needed when using the library's default ``JSONTranscoder``.
-This is demonstrated in the example below with the ``Trick`` class, which is used in both aggregate events and aggregate state, and which is reconstructed from serialised string values, representing only the name of the trick, from both recorded aggregate events and from recorded snapshots.
+This is the most concise way of defining an event-sourced aggregate.

+Similar to :doc:`example 7  </topics/examples/aggregate7>`, domain event and custom value objects are defined using Pydantic.
+The main advantage of using Pydantic here is that any custom value objects used in the domain model will be automatically serialised and deserialised, without needing also to define custom :ref:`transcoding<Transcodings>` classes.

 Pydantic model for mutable aggregate
 ------------------------------------

+The code below shows how to define base classes for mutable aggregates that use Pydantic.

 .. literalinclude:: ../../../examples/aggregate8/mutablemodel.py